 We know that there are inserts sold in stores and pharmacies, often next to machines you can step on.
 In the vast majority of cases, though, these “one size fits all” options are not going to provide as much support and relief as a custom-made pair.

 Custom orthotics are literally prescribed for each patient’s feet, providing an exact shape and specific amounts of cushioning as needed.
 In our office, we use an advanced computer scanning system to capture the precise form of the foot, as well as conduct a thorough physical evaluation of your biomechanics (i.e. how you walk).
+Your custom orthotics are then tailor made to address your specific needs.
 This provides much more in-depth information than stepping on a pad.

 Are Custom Orthotics What You Need?